chrisjbenedict/uniteus_benedict/README.md

 # Unite Us

-Unite Us is a React application for submitting an Assistance Request form.
+Unite Us is a React application for submitting a mock Assistance Request form.

 ## `Description`

-Unite Us makes a GET request to a mock API at port 49567/api/service-types, which stores the available services types for assistance requests.
+Unite Us makes a GET request to a mock API at port 49567/api/service-types, which stores the available service types for assistance requests.

 If all required sections of the form are complete and valid, a user is able to submit the request and a success or error message is returned, at random.
 A user cannot make the same request after a successful response is returned.
+Requests are not persisted.

 ## `Installation`